 How Legalization of Mining Paves the Way

-Cryptocurrency analysts who cover the Middle East region believe that legal recognition of mining in Iran is a step in the right direction, but they are also concerned that burdening miners with taxes and high electricity fees will result in disappointment and a migration towards friendlier jurisdictions such as Armenia or Iraq.
+Cryptocurrency analysts who cover the Middle East region believe that legal recognition of mining in Iran is a step in the right direction, but they are also concerned that burdening miners with taxes and high electricity fees will result in disappointment and migration towards friendlier jurisdictions such as Armenia or Iraq.
 The bright side is that the government did not listen to the vociferous legislators who wanted to impose criminal sanctions on cryptocurrency miners and blockchain entrepreneurs.

 Advocates of digital currencies in Iran have pointed out that crypto tokens could provide a way for the Islamic Republic to skirt trade and economic sanctions imposed by the United States; in fact, this is what many people in Venezuela have done because they cannot access American dollars at a time when the sovereign currency has become worthless.
 There is a chance that Iran may decide to release its own cryptocurrency backed by crude oil reserves, but this is something that Venezuela has previously attempted without success.